LedgerHQ/app-boilerplate-rust/README.md

 # Rust Nano S Application

 A simple application that receives a message, displays it, and requests user approval to sign.
+Can also display an example menu.

 ## Building